Boulton Paul P.111: Testing and evaluation

-Powered ground testing of the P.111 commenced during early autumn 1950 almost immediately after construction of the sole aircraft had been completed; it took roughly three years to built.
+Powered ground testing of the P.111 commenced during early autumn 1950 almost immediately after construction of the sole aircraft had been completed; it took roughly three years to build.
 While company testing was started at Pendeford Airfield, Staffordshire, its relatively short grass airstrips were deemed unsuitable for anything further than taxiing upon.
 Accordingly, the aircraft was dismantled and transported by road to RAF Boscombe Down, Wiltshire, where it was reassembled and prepared for its first flight.

 On 10 October 1950, the P.111 conducted its maiden flight with Squadron Leader Bob Smyth at the controls.
 The majority of its test flying career saw the aircraft being flown by test pilot, Alexander E. "Ben" Gunn, who described the aeroplane as "touchy" and "like flying a razor's edge".
 This touchiness has been partially attributed to the design of the power controls, deemed to be essential for flying at high speeds (in excess of 450 mph), which lacked any feedback.
 The aircraft also experienced a relatively large trim shift whenever the undercarriage was raised or lowered, while the landing speeds were fairly high due to the absence of airbrakes as well as it being necessary to maintain a high level of engine revs for the onboard generators to function; electricity was essential for operating the powered control surfaces.

 Within the P.111's first few months of flying, it was subject to several modifications and improvements.
 Amongst these, the controls were spring-loaded to give a semblance of feel, while the rudder was converted to a manual control arrangement.
 The P.111 had been initially fitted a continuously curved single-piece blown windscreen, however, due to issues encountered with this unit, it was replaced mid-way through the test flight programme with a more conventional framed screen windscreen, complete with a flat forward pane.